dman777/rackspace-cloud-files-tools/krunch_uploader/README.md

 ===============
 Python 2.7.*

-Module required: requests
+Module required: requests, dateutil

-Version 1.0 - Cloud Files Bulk Uploader with luxury and concurrency.
+Version 1.5 - Cloud Files Bulk Uploader with luxury and concurrency.
 Enter name, api key, mount point and it will do the rest.

 #Directions:
 Have a single mount point with all the containers and files you would like to upload.